enkidevs/curriculum/spreadsheets/introduction/intro-to-functions-and-formulas/sum-function.md

 ![example-table](https://img.enkipro.com/614fb05bcbcf3cd5fd082b3b607c5b79.png)

+You can apply the `SUM` function in two ways:
+- type in `=SUM(C6:C17)`
-We can input `=SUM(C6:C17)` or `=SUM()` and while the cursor is in the `SUM` parentheses click on C6 and shift-click on C18 to select that.
+- type in `=SUM()`, and with the cursor between the parentheses click and drag from `C6` to `C18`

-After inputting `=SUM(C6:C17)` and hitting enter, our cell will display the result of the `SUM` function.
+After typing in your formula and hitting enter, your cell will display the result of the `SUM` function.

 ![sum-function](https://img.enkipro.com/d1698476840a7f87883efd299617d0e7.png)

-As you can see in the image above, the highlighted C18 cell displays the result.
-And Excel makes it easy to see which function is inputted into that field by looking at the top left side of the picture.
+As you can see, the highlighted `C18` cell displays the result.
+To check what function is inputted into a cell, you can look at the top left side of the sheet.

 ---
 ## Practice

-Create a function that will sum up all the values from the cell K63 to K88.
+Create a function that will sum up all the values from cell `K63` to `K88`.

 ???